Odoo Inventory Tutorial: Complete Warehouse Setup Guide

 Follow this sequence.
 First, enable Storage Locations and Multi Step Routes in settings.
 Second, configure your warehouse.
 Third, create and structure locations.
 Fourth, set incoming and outgoing shipment steps.
 Fifth, configure routes, put away rules, and reordering rules.
 The order matters because each layer depends on the previous one being configured correctly.

-A warehouse is a top level organisational unit that represents a physical facility with its own shipment configuration.
+A warehouse is a top level organisational unit representing a physical facility with its own shipment configuration.
 A location is a specific area within a warehouse, like a shelf, zone, or cold storage room.
 One warehouse contains many locations.
 Warehouses define how goods move in and out.
 Locations define where goods are stored inside.

 Routes are sequences of push and pull rules that define how products move between locations.
 Odoo auto generates routes based on your shipment step configuration.
 Custom routes can be created for special flows like quality inspection, cross docking, or vendor direct delivery.
-Each route contains rules with a source location, a destination location, and a trigger action.

 Enable Multi Step Routes in Inventory settings first.
 Open your warehouse configuration and set Incoming Shipments to 2 or 3 steps and Outgoing Shipments to 2 or 3 steps.
 Odoo automatically creates the intermediate locations and routes.
 Do not change these settings after live stock moves have been recorded.

 Pull rules trigger on demand.
 When a sales order is confirmed, a pull rule moves stock from the storage location to the output location to the customer.
 Push rules trigger on arrival.
 When goods are received at the input location, a push rule moves them to quality check or storage automatically.
-Routes combine both types to create complete flows.

 Go to Inventory, Configuration, Warehouses to create or edit warehouses.
 Set the name, short code, and address.
 For locations, go to Inventory, Configuration, Locations.
 Create sub locations under your warehouse Stock location to represent physical areas.
 Keep names short because they appear on all warehouse documents.